-Abstract The novel of coronavirus disease 2019 (COVID-19), originating in Wuhan, China, has become a major public health challenge for not only China but also countries around the world.
-The World Health Organization announced that the outbreaks of the novel coronavirus have constituted a public health emergency of international concern.
-As of February 26, 2020, COVID-19 has been recognized in 34 countries include many of the Gulf countries notably Iran and all other Gulf countries have reported COVID-19 cases respectively, the infectious gradually became serious, with a higher laboratory-confirmed cases and more deaths around the world.
-In this manuscript, we are going to try to elucidate shortly the infectious pandemic significantly in all Gulf countries and additionally investigate the competition between various of ABO blood groups which one is more susceptible than others and high risk for others with the second diseases.
-The effective infection control protocols are urgently needed around the world.
-This article, based on our experience and relevant guidelines and research to collect and introduces essential knowledge about COVID-19 as well as prevention and treatment are the most important task in the Gulf states
+Abstract A Wuhan province, of China, become a first region for the novel of coronavirus infection 2019 (COVID-19), it gradually has become a major challenge for public health in most of the countries all over the world.
+The World Health Organization revealed that the International concerns over the novel coronavirus outbreaks have led to the formation of a public health emergency.
+On February 26, 2020, the COVID-19 outbreaks appeared in more than 35 countries around the world which include many of the Gulf countries notably Iran have reported COVID-19 cases respectively, and the infectious cases with a higher laboratory-confirmed and became serious as well as more deaths were reported.
+In this research, we elucidated the infectious pandemic significantly in all Gulf countries, additionally to investigate the competition between various of ABO blood groups which one is more susceptible than others and high risk for others with the second disease.
+The effects of the disease have led to the formation of control protocol centers around the world as soon as possible.
+According to this research and relevant guidelines to collect the necessary information and introduces essential knowledge about COVID-19 as well as prevention and treatment are the most important task in the Gulf States.

-Coronavirus Disease 2019 (COVID-19): Emerging and Future Challenges for Gulf states Fatemeh Keshavarzi^{1[?]}, Haseeb Mohammed ali Salih2, Soran Othman Ahmed2, Aram Noori Yara2
+Coronavirus Disease 2019 (COVID-19): Emerging and Future Challenges for Gulf states

+Fatemeh Keshavarzi1[?], Haseeb Mohammed Ali Salih, Soran Othman Ahmed, Aram Noori Yara